openedx/edx-platform/docs/decisions/0020-upstream-downstream.rst

   upstreams (such as externally-hosted libraries) and other downstreams (such as a standalone enrollable sequence without a course).

+  If any of these assumptions are violated, we will raise an exception or log a warning, as appropriate.
+Particularly, if these assumptions are violated at the OLX level via a course import, then we will probably show a warning at import time and refuse to sync from the unsupported upstream; however, we will *not* fail the entire import or mangle the value of upstream link, since we want to remain forwards-compatible with potential future forms of syncing.
+  As a concrete example: if a course block has *another course block's usage key* as an upstream, then we will faithfully keep that value through the import and export process, but we will not prompt the user to sync updates for that block.

 * **Decoupled:** Upstream-downstream linking is not tied up with any other courseware feature; in particular, it is unrelated to content randomization.
   Randomized library content will be supported, but it will be a *synthesis* of